Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

 - Ensure that a selection of scouts are generally on assignments scouting different nations.
 It is advisable to scout nations rather than regions so that you can specify the nations that the scouts go to.
 You can instruct a scout to go to multiple specific nations by creating different assignments and setting the duration to until finished.
 As explained in the Scouting Knowledge guide, it is advisable to focus mainly on nations that are more important for your club, and to manage the assignments of each scout carefully.
 To do this you may want to instruct each scout to concentrate on building and maintaining knowledge in a separate, manageable selection of nations, perhaps within a particular region so as to reduce travelling expenses, with the focus being on more important nations.
 Eventually, this will result in scouts being assigned to nations that they have high knowledge in, therefore increasing the efficiency of your scouting.
 If you have, or are able to sign, scouts who already have good knowledge in particular regions then this will help to speed up this process.

 - Any further scouts can be used to find specific types of players, such as players for your senior squad or hot prospects, or to scout competitions.
 In particular, you may want to scout the competitions that your club plays in so as to increase knowledge levels for the players in the opposition teams and make tactical planning and setting opposition instructions easier, while you may also want to scout youth competitions for hot prospects.

 Scouting Specific Players

-To request a scout report on a player use his Get Scout Report drop-down menu to select your desired scout.
+To scout a player select Assign Scout from his Reports drop-down and then select your desired scout.
 Alternatively, you can choose to add the player to your scouting pool to be scouted whenever a member of your scouting team becomes available.
-You can view and edit the list of players on your scouting pool from the Pool section of your club's Scouting screen.
+You can view and edit the list of players on your scouting pool on the Queue tab of the Scouting screen.